 Thank you for taking the time to read about SCons.
-SCons is a next-generation software construction tool, or make tool--that is, a software utility for building software (or other files) and keeping built software up-to-date whenever the underlying input files change.
+SCons is a modern software construction too - a software utility for building software (or other files) and keeping built software up-to-date whenever the underlying input files change.

 The most distinctive thing about SCons is that its configuration files are actually scripts, written in the Python programming language.
 This is in contrast to most alternative build tools, which typically invent a new language to configure the build.
 SCons still has a learning curve, of course, because you have to know what functions to call to set up your build properly, but the underlying syntax used should be familiar to anyone who has ever looked at a Python script.